 It’s not just about shooting water into the air on a cold night(being a meteorologist helps).
-This is about compressing air and water then decompressing it inside the guns fittings.This process of creating super cooled water can allow you to make snow even when the temperature is hovering around 32°.
-IF you ever have sprayed compressed air out of a can you know how cold the can gets if you hold it down for while.
+This is about compressing air and water then decompressing it inside the guns fittings.This process of creating supercooled water can allow you to make snow even when the temperature is hovering around 32°.
+If you ever have sprayed compressed air out of a can you know how cold the can gets if you hold it down for awhile.
 This gun uses that same process of decompressing air and water to make it colder.
-Believe it or not the other most important part of snow making is the dry air.
+Believe it or not, the other most important part of snowmaking is the dry air.
 Low dew points allow for evaporative cooling which allows for making snow at or around 32°.
-While fun this can also be a great teaching tool about physics and science with your kids.
+While fun this can also be a great teaching tool for physics and science with your kids.
 Below is what is called a Tee gun and its the first and most simple method to making snow in your backyard.

 Results my first time out and only after about 1-2 hours:

 was some minor accumulations of 1-3″ but this was just 1-2 hour of work.